ansible/workshops/exercises/ansible_f5/3.0-as3-intro/README.md

 The rest of the parameters are for authentication to the F5 BIG-IP and fairly straight forward (similar to all BIG-IP modules).

 ## Step 7
-Run the playbook - save and exit back into the command line of the control host and execute the following:
+Run the playbook - save and go back to the Terminal on VS Code server and execute the following:

 <!-- {% raw %} -->
 ```
-[student1@ansible ~]$ ansible-playbook as3.yml
+[student1@ansible ~]$ ansible-navigator run as3.yml
 ```
 <!-- {% endraw %} -->